 Michael Coleman is a Company Director and consultant.
-He is Non-executive Director and Chairman of the Audit Committee of Macquarie Group Limited; member of the Audit Committee of the Reserve Bank of Australia; Chairman of the Federal Government’s Financial Reporting Council; Chair of the Reporting Committee of the Australian Institute of Company Directors (AICD); Divisional Councillor for the AICD’s NSW Division; Adjunct Professor at the Australian School of Business, UNSW; Chair of the Advisory Board of the Centre for Accounting and Assurance Services Research, UNSW; Director/Treasurer of Osteoporosis Australia and Director of the Belvoir Street Theatre Foundation.
+He is the Independent Chairman and Non-executive Director of Bingo; Non-executive Director and Chairman of the Audit Committee of Macquarie Group Limited; member of the Audit Committee of the Reserve Bank of Australia; Chairman of the Federal Government’s Financial Reporting Council; Chair of the Reporting Committee of the Australian Institute of Company Directors (AICD); Divisional Councillor for the AICD’s NSW Division; Adjunct Professor at the Australian School of Business, UNSW; Chair of the Advisory Board of the Centre for Accounting and Assurance Services Research, UNSW; Director/Treasurer of Osteoporosis Australia and Director of the Belvoir Street Theatre Foundation.

 Michael holds Bachelor and Master’s Degrees in Commerce from UNSW.
 He is a Fellow of the Institute of Chartered Accountants in Australia and a Fellow of the Australian Institute of Company Directors.